alanng10/class-lang/Docue/Article/Word/a.md

 Word "storey" has meaning that is repository.

+Word "persist" has meaning that is persist entity.

 Word "commit" has meaning that is mod record.

 Word "revert" has meaning that is unmod.